phovea/phovea.github.io/welcome/architecture.md

 ## Phovea Components

-### App or Plugin?
+### App vs. Plugin vs. Product vs. Extension

+* A **plugin** is a repository that can be linked during build time.
-An app is a special type of plugin that:
+* An **application** is a special type of plugin that

-* has index.html
+  * has an index.html
-* has its own user interface (app.ts)
+  * has its own user interface (`app.ts`).
+* A **product** is a deployable configuration consisting of n plugins.
+It clones all dependant repositories, downloads data packages, installs dependencies, and builds docker for you.
+* An **extension** is identified by a unique ID, extension type, and the module that implements this extension.
+A plugin can have *(0, 1, or n) extensions.

-An app or plugin is developed in its own repo .
+Apps and plugins are developed in an own repository.

-Example Apps: LineUp, TACO
+* Example apps: LineUp, TACO
-Example Plugin: Importer
+* Example plugin: Importer

 ### Extension or TypeScript Module?